 Our license with The City of Calgary stipulates that users must sign a data release agreement.

-Data that is freely available to anyone (but still subject to some license terms).
-Always check for credibility of the source.
+Data that is freely available to anyone (but usually still subject to some license terms).
+Sometimes an account setup is required.

 Libraries & Cultural Resources